-In our personal & professional life, while talking to someone, we all have situations when we don’t clearly understand what the other person is saying.
-Thus we need to ask them for further clarification without feeling awkward.
+In our personal & professional lives, while talking to someone, we all have situations when we don’t clearly understand what the other person is saying.
+Thus, we need to ask them for further clarification without feeling awkward.
 So, how do you politely ask for clarification in English?

 “Would you say that again, please?” & “I am afraid I didn’t quite catch that.
 Could you please repeat it?” are the common formal ways of asking someone for clarification in English.
 Informally “You can simply say “Sorry?” or “Come again?” with a curious tone to ask someone for clarification.